-You might feel a "pop" when you tear a meniscus.
-Most people can still walk on their injured knee.
-Many athletes keep playing with a tear.
-Over 2 to 3 days, your knee will gradually become more stiff and swollen.
+You might feel a pop when you tear the meniscus.
+Most people can still walk on their injured knee, and many athletes are able to keep playing with a tear.
+Over 2 to 3 days, however, the knee will gradually become more stiff and swollen.

 - Stiffness and swelling

 - Catching or locking of your knee

 - The sensation of your knee giving way